Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/tokenSpecifications.md

 Once your validator is active for at least 24 hours, this multiplier will begin to increase every 12 seconds for 28 days, after which you receive a permanent 3x multiplier.
 You will lose this Multiplier each time you stop your validator

-## Burn Multiplier
+## Burn Multiplier (Secondary Function for Yield)

 This is a variable multiplier, capped at 10x.
-If you burn 9x the global average of burned FLUX, you receive the maximal 10x multiplier.
+If you burn 9x the global average of burned FLUX (utilizing its secondary function for yield), you receive the maximal 10x multiplier.
 The ratio is described as follows

-- `(My Burned FLUX divided by DAM powering Validator)` must be 9 times greater than `(Total Burned FLUX of active Mints divided total DAM powering Validator)`
+- `(My Burned FLUX (as a secondary function for yield) divided by DAM powering Validator)` must be 9 times greater than `(Total Burned FLUX (as a secondary function for yield) of active Mints divided total DAM powering Validator)`

 - **The most efficient way to Mint at any time is**: Get the 3x Mint Age Multiplier (28 days after starting your validator).
-Before Minting, make sure you Burned FLUX to get the max 10x Burn Multiplier
+Before Minting, make sure you Burned FLUX (as a secondary function for yield) to get the max 10x Burn Multiplier.

 - DAM smart contract: [https://etherscan.io/token/0xF80D589b3Dbe130c270a69F1a69D050f268786Df](https://etherscan.io/token/0xF80D589b3Dbe130c270a69F1a69D050f268786Df)